brown-studios/minuet/docs/setup-guide.md

 # Minuet setup guide

-This guide explains how to configure Minuet for your motor, network, automation, and peripherals.
+This guide explains how to configure Minuet for your motor, network, automation, and accessories.

 ## First time setup